harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 ### Use secrets in Helm by using SOPS and AGE keys

-1. Install `SOPS` and `AGE` keys on your Harness Delegate.
-A public key is generated, that can be used to encrypt files.
+1. Install [SOPS](https://github.com/mozilla/sops) or [AGE](https://github.com/FiloSottile/age) keys to generate a public key to encrypt files.

    ![](./static/sops-age-keygen.png)
 2. Enter the following commands to encrypt and save your files in your Git repository: